Tribal rights group urges police to cease search for American's body

 Friends of the evangelical adventurer said he was determined to bring Christianity to the Sentinelese tribe, whose members are known to attack anyone who approaches.
 Visits to North Sentinel Island are highly restricted by the Indian Government.

-Indian police, officials from the forest department, tribal welfare department and coast guard have been consulting with anthropologists and psychologists to trying to figure out how to safely recover Chau's body.
+Indian police and officials from the forest department, tribal welfare department and coast guard have been consulting with anthropologists and psychologists to trying to figure out how to safely recover Chau's body.
 On Wednesday, officials used a Coast Guard boat to visit the island.

 "The risk of a deadly epidemic of flu, measles or other outside disease is very real, and increases with every such contact.
 Such efforts in similar cases in the past have ended with the Sentinelese attempting to defend their island by force," said Survival International director Stephen Corry.
 “Mr Chau’s body should be left alone, as should the Sentinelese."